apache/incubator-teaclave-sgx-sdk/Readme.md

 shows how to do local attestation in Rust programming language.

 * `sealeddata` sample shows how to seal secret data in an enclave and how to verify the sealed data.

 * `thread` sample is a sample ported from the original Intel SGX SDK, showing some basic usages of threading APIs.

 * New! `remoteattestation` sample shows how to make remote attestation with Rust SGX SDK.
 The sample is forked from [linux-sgx-attestation](https://github.com/svartkanin/linux-sgx-remoteattestation) and credits to Blackrabbit (blackrabbit256@gmail.com).
 The enclave in Rust is shipped in this sample and Makefiles are modified accordingly.

+* New! `hugemem` sample shows how to use huge mem in SGX enclave.
+In this sample, we allocate reserve 31.75GB heap space and allocate 31.625GB buffers!

 # Tips for writing enclaves in Rust